Student Responsibilities Associated with Academic Accommodations

 To insure the timely provision of academic accommodations and supports students have the following responsibilities:

-- If you have been instructed to work directly with our office for assistance with test scribes, test readers, or use of laptop computers, you must contact the Assistant to the Director at least one week prior to a scheduled exam in which this assistance is needed.
+- If you've been instructed to work directly with SSD Assistant to the Director, Jeremy Pelletier, for assistance with test scribes, test readers, or use of laptop computers, you must contact him at least one week prior to each scheduled exam for which you require this assistance.

-Students authorized to make an audio recording of class lectures, discussions, or tutoring sessions for later review agree that this accommodation is for their own personal study and promise not to share or use it for any other purposes.
+- Students authorized to make an audio recording of class lectures, discussions, or tutoring sessions for later review understand this accommodation is for their own personal study and will not be shared or used for any other purposes.

 Students Authorized for Notetaker Support

-Students Authorized to Receive Sign Language Interpreter or Captioning Services
+Students Authorized for Sign Language Interpreter or Captioning Services

-- You must submit your request(s) for academic accommodation letters to SSD as soon as you have registered for classes.
+- Submit your course schedule to SSD as soon as you have registered for classes.

-- You must provide SSD with dates, times, and locations of service needs for out-of-class activities as soon as you become aware of them.
+- Provide SSD with dates, times, and locations of service needs for out-of-class activities as soon as you become aware of them.

-Unless it is an emergency you must give SSD at least 24 hours' advance notice if you are unable to attend a class or activity for which an interpreter or captioner has been scheduled.
-Excessive "no-shows" or repeated failure to cancel without advance notice may result in a suspension of services pending a meeting with the SSD Director.
+- Unless it is an emergency you must give SSD at least 24 hours' advance notice if you are unable to attend a class or activity for which an interpreter or caption provider has been scheduled.
+Excessive "no-shows" or repeated failure to cancel without advance notice may result in the suspension of services pending a meeting with the SSD Director.